-Debt: Clause: [2020 G.O.
-Bond] [E.g., If the borrower defaults on two or more payments, the lender may require the borrower to repay the entire amount of the loan immediately.]
+[2020 G.O.
+[E.g., If the borrower defaults on two or more payments, the lender may require Debt : Clause: bond] the borrower to repay the entire amount of the roan inimediately.]
+[2020 Bond [E.g., If the borrower defaults on two or more payments, the lender may require the borrower to repay the entire amount of the loan immediately.]

 [1] Include other debt such as notes, public works loans, special assessment bonds, etc. When reporting loans, only the amount actually drawn should be included here.
+Return to Reference 1

-- [2] Separately list total debt payments for the next five years and in five-year increments thereafter.
-Return to Reference 2 - [3] The city/county/district should provide this disclosure in the year of transaction.
+[2] Separately list total debt payments for the next five years and in five-year increments thereafter.
+Return to Reference 2

+[3] The city/county/district should provide this disclosure in the year of transaction.
 Details concerning debt service reductions should be part of closing documents provided by the financial advisor.

-[4] If it is determined that the city/county/district is more likely than not to become obligated under the debt guarantee add the following disclosure:
+[4] If it is determined that the city/county/district is more likely than not (more than 50% likely) to make payments on the debt guarantee or conduit debt, add the following disclosure:

-As a result of (reason for trigger), the (city/county/district) determined that it was more likely than not that the (city/county/district) would be required to pay \$ of the (other entity's name) debt service payments based on this guarantee.
+As a result of (reason for trigger), the (city/county/district) determined that it was more likely than not that the (city/county/district) would be required to pay \$ of the (other entity's name) debt service payments.
 This amount has been added to the (city/county/district's) Schedule of Liabilities (Schedule 09).
+Return to Reference 4